Harsh-Lalai/Stamped-Secured-NAACL-2025-A-Taxonomy-of-Text-Watermarking-for-LLMs/README.md

 - **Similar Output Distribution**
   These approaches aim for watermarked text to match the statistical word/token distribution of non-watermarked outputs, making watermarking harder to detect and evade.
-  Stealthy watermarks adjust output probabilities or apply symmetric permutations to maintain the “naturalness” of text, balancing undetectability with robustness.
+  Stealthy watermarks adjust output probabilities or apply symmetric permutations to maintain the "naturalness" of text, balancing undetectability with robustness.

 - **Model Ownership Verification**
   Techniques in this bucket embed identifiers or triggers that can later be used to prove model or dataset ownership—even if the adversary tries to replicate or extract the LLM.